Stress and Pelvic Floor Tension

 And when we’re constantly under pressure, our muscles are never able to fully relax.

-Both epinephrine and norepinephrine tend to enter and leave our systems very quickly.
+Both epinephrine and norepinephrine tend to enter and leave our systems quickly.
 However, when your stress or anxiety is a chronic concern, cortisol might be to blame for pelvic pain.

 Cortisol

-Easing Symptoms of Pelvic Floor Tension
+Easing Symptoms of Stress and Pelvic Floor Tension

 #1 Address the stress.